b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 * Viswanathan, T. & Allen, Matthew Harp (2004).
 'Music in South India: Experiencing Music, Expressing Culture - The Karṇāṭak \[Alt.: Carnatic, Karnatic] Concert Tradition and Beyond'.
 New York, N.Y., U.S.A.: Oxford University Press.
 ISBN 0195145917 (pbk.)

 **Purport:**
 This work and this series are notable for a number of reasons.
 It should constitute a structural and standard reference.
-[Tanjore 'Viswa' Viswanathan](https://en.wikipedia.org/wiki/T._Viswanathan) (1927 – 2002) was a Carnatic flautist and musician who specialized in the '[venu](https://en.wikipedia.org/wiki/Venu)' or 'murali' (Sanskrit: वेणु, IAST: vēṇu; मुरळि; IAST: muraḷi), an instrument attested in the [Rig Veda](https://en.wikipedia.org/wiki/Rigveda).
+[Tanjore 'Viswa' Viswanathan](https://en.wikipedia.org/wiki/T._Viswanathan) (1927 – 2002) was a [Carnatic](https://en.wikipedia.org/wiki/Carnatic_music) flautist and musician who specialized in the '[venu](https://en.wikipedia.org/wiki/Venu)' or 'murali' (Sanskrit: वेणु, IAST: vēṇu; मुरळि; IAST: muraḷi), an instrument attested in the [Rig Veda](https://en.wikipedia.org/wiki/Rigveda).
+Viswa comes from a family and lineage of Indian performative adepts or cultural royalty.

 # W #